setrar/DigitalSystems/doc/data/resolution-functions-unresolved-and-resolved-types.md

 https://cecill.info/licences/Licence_CeCILL_V2.1-en.html
 -->

-# Resolution functions, unresolved and resolved types
+Resolution functions, unresolved and resolved types

+---

+[TOC]

+---

 VHDL types can be *unresolved* or *resolved*.
 The `bit` type declared by the `std.standard` package, for instance, is unresolved while the `std_logic` type declared by the `ieee.std_logic_1164` package is resolved.